-The byline of the book reads ‘a study of economics as if people mattered’, and I can add to that economics as if common sense prevailed.
-This is a classical book written sometime in early 70s, almost 40 years ago and its every word still hold true, actually it means much more now than it did then.
-Everything that the author says is simple and commonsensical and you wonder why this even needs to be said.
-But the fact of the matter is these simple ideas, concepts and models though obvious are conspicuously missing in this world, where everyone is trying to be bigger and bigger and that too faster than everyone else.
+The byline of the book Small is Beautiful by E F Schumacher reads ‘a study of economics as if people mattered’.
+And I can add to that economics as if common sense prevailed.
+This is a classic book written sometime in the early 70s.
+Almost 40 years ago.
+And its every word still hold true.
+Actually, it means much more now than it did then.
+Everything that the author says is simple and commonsensical.
+And you wonder why this even needs to be said.
+But the fact of the matter is these simple ideas, concepts, and models though obvious is conspicuously missing in this world, where everyone is trying to be bigger and bigger and that too faster than everyone else.

 He proposes intermediate technology, which is what developing economies like India have been depending upon till sometime back.
-He questions why does everyone need a cutting edge technology solution for smaller and basic needs, and when you need to service millions and not just few thousands.
+He questions why does everyone need a cutting-edge technology solution for smaller and basic needs.
+And when you need to service millions and not just a few thousands.
 This is the question I have for all those who are running after CCTVs and solar fences today.
-He also proposes a matrix ownership model for public private partnerships, which seem Utopian but then a move in that direction would leave lesser space for corruption.
+He also proposes a matrix ownership model for public-private partnerships, which seem Utopian.
+But then a move in that direction would leave lesser space for corruption.
 He warns against the use of nuclear energy that leaves so much radioactive material on earth that we all would be impacted by it sooner or later.

-Though it does not seem that the book has made any practical impact on the society in last 40 odd years but still I hope people read it and bring some sense to this current day design of producing and consuming more than what we need.
+Though it does not seem that the book has made any practical impact on the society in last 40 odd years.
+But still, I hope people read it.
+And bring some sense to this current day design of producing and consuming more than what we need.
 20 Simple essays that focus on the economy as it would help the humans and their environment better.